jorditer/2.2-e-commerce-Nivell3/README.md

     - Click on the "Checkout" button to navigate to the checkout page.

 ## Description
-In this project, I focused on manipulating hardcoded data to configure an e-commerce web page.
-The design was provided, and my task was to implement various JavaScript functionalities to enhance the user experience.
+In this project, I focused on manipulating hardcoded data to configure an e-commerce web page."The core design was provided, and I had the chance to elevate it by integrating advanced JavaScript functionalities and making thoughtful design enhancements.
+I introduced a custom pattern, updated the font, and added images to create a more visually appealing and engaging user experience.
+Additionally, I refined the form validation and user feedback mechanisms to ensure a seamless and intuitive checkout process.

 ## JavaScript Functionality
 * **Add items to the cart**: Users can add products to their shopping cart.